 “Enter the Primitive World of ...
-KONG the Untamed
+KONG the Untamed”

-SAMSUNG CAMERA PICTURES Thus read the heading of DC’s Kong the Untamed.
+Thus read the heading of DC’s Kong the Untamed.
 Not to be confused with the big gorilla from Skull Island.
 Now THAT would have made an interesting comic book.

 This Kong was interesting too.
 The text from the first issue’s letter page tells us the DC editors decided to try to revive the caveman again in comic book form.
 They tried some years back with Anthro.
 He debuted in Showcase and lasted six issues of his own comic in 1967.